ColaLinN/cs-notes/docs/distributed-systems/02-rpc-semantics.md

 ## At-most-once

-Procedure is either executed once or not executed at al
+Procedure is either executed once or not executed at all

 ### Implementation